AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 New Mexico One year

-New York One year and six months
+New York Points removed after one year and six months (conviction for three years)

 North Carolina Three years

-North Dakota Three years
+North Dakota Three to five years

 Ohio Two years for suspension (incident on record permanently)